Skip to content

 2. Enter the GitHub repository URL of the plugin.

 3. (Optional) Specify the branch.
-If you are not sure, keep the default value.
+If unsure, keep the default.

-ComfyUI's operation relies on a set of Python dependency libraries.
-You can manage these libraries easily on the Python dependency management page.
+ComfyUI runs on a set of Python libraries.
+Manage them on the Environment page.

-1. Go to Python dependencies > INSTALL NEW PACKAGE.
+1. Go to Environment > INSTALL NEW PACKAGE.

-2. In the pop-up window, enter the library name and version number (optional), and then click INSTALL.
-Install new package
+2. In the pop-up window, enter the package name and version number (optional), and then click INSTALL.

 2. Under the Installed Python packages tab, find the Python library you want to manage.